-How to paint a popcorn ceiling – 5 simple steps to a beautiful finish
+How to paint a popcorn ceiling – 6 steps for a beautiful finish

-Painting a popcorn ceiling isn’t as straightforward as a smooth one, but our expert advice should help ease the job
+Painting a popcorn ceiling isn’t as straightforward as a smooth one, but our expert advice on paint, rollers and technique should help ease the job

 If your ceiling has particularly deep pits and grooves, Alex suggests you consider your options.
 ‘Most textured ceilings are usually still flat enough to use a roller, if it isn’t, a brush is preferable,’ he confirms.